eliranwong/ChatGPT-GUI/README.md

 With "ChatGPT-GUI", users can:

 * start conversation with a particular context.
 With "ChatGPT-GUI", users can specify a context for conversations.
-For example, asking "Who is David?" in our original "Bible Chat" get a response related to the bible.
+For example, in our screenshots we set "talk about English literature" as the chat context.
+This tells ChatGPT to give related responses.

 * adjust temperature [What sampling temperature to use, between 0 and 2.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.]